Table of contents

 Use your network to find clients

-In order to successfully transition from a full-time job to working full-time as a freelancer, you first need freelance jobs.
+In order to successfully complete an employment transition from a full-time job to working full-time as a freelancer, you first need freelance jobs.

 One of the best ways to start getting freelance jobs is to network and meet new people, whether remotely or in person!
 You can reach out to friends and family.
 You can talk with your neighbors.
 You can talk to your barber or people at your gym.
 Talk with whomever you can, and let them know that you can freelance.

 But first, have your skill ready to go and have a sample of work easily accessible.
 By this, I mean that you should be able to pull up a sample of your work on your phone, whether it’s a garden you designed, a website you built, a photo shoot you directed or a portrait you painted.